|Group size:||Minimum 4 people||Max-Altitude:||6,340m/20,800ft|

 We begin sightseeing in Lhasa after breakfast.
 Today is the day we visit the beautiful Potala and Norbulingka palaces.
 Built in the 17th century, Potala Palace provides amazing views of the entire city and houses private quarters of the Dalai Lama, numerous grand state rooms and chapels.
 Norbulingka Palace is the summer palace of the Dalai Lama and houses what is considered to be the largest man-made garden in Tibet.
-We further visit Tibet Museum, the official museum of Tibet, which has a permanent collection of around 1000 artifacts related to the cultural history of Tibet.
+We further visit the Tibet Traditional Hospital which is the center for the treatment, training, research and production of Tibetan medicine.
 Overnight in Lhasa.

 After breakfast we visit Drepung Monastery, Sera Monastery, Jokhang Temple and Barkhor Bazaar.
 Drepung Monastery, which was built in the 14th century, is believed to have sheltered around 10,000 monks in the past but as of now there has been a serious decline resulting in only a few hundred.
 The history, culture, and religious beliefs of the Tibetan people are strongly concentrated and centered in this marvelous monastery.
 Sera Monastery is a preserved monastery of white-washed walls and golden roofs.
 Jokhang Temple is another important sacred site which unravels more deep-seated mysteries of Tibetan Buddhism.
 We further stroll through Barkhor Bazaar (market).
 With its open air stalls, shops and crowd of pilgrims, it is the nerve centre of Lhasa.
 Overnight in Lhasa.